Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 You are reaching the sky when you do this climb!
 Arduous but oh-so-beautiful views off to the left!
 The mountains were solid, unfazed by the mist.

-Views of the Mountains Through the MistWonderful Views of the Mountains Through the Mist
+Wonderful Views of the Mountains Through the MistWonderful Views of the Mountains Through the Mist

 The final ascent to the top is shown below, in Venta del Aire.

-Almost at the Picullanza Top on day six of the Camino de San SalvadorAlmost at the Picullanza Top
+Almost at the Picullanza TopAlmost at the Picullanza Top

-When you reach these few houses along the road, shown in the photo above and below, at about 12.3 kilometers, you know that you have arrived at the Alto de Picullanza!
+When you reach these few houses along the road, shown in the photo above and below, after about 12.3 kilometers, you know that you have arrived at the Alto de Picullanza!
 The views of Oviedo open up ahead and will enthrall you!
 You can see prominent features of the Oviedo, including the big white archway of the Modoo Shopping and Convention Center.

-Second summit of Alto de Picullanza on day six of the Camino del SalvadorSecond Summit of Day Six on the Camino del Salvador, the Alto de Picullanza
+Second Summit of Day Six on the Camino del Salvador, the Alto de PicullanzaSecond Summit of Day Six on the Camino del Salvador, the Alto de Picullanza

 Oviedo Viewpoint at the TopOviedo Viewpoint at the Top